EmanueleCeglia/LazyTrainerApp/DEVELOPER_GUIDE.md

 ### A. Run with Real AI Embeddings (Recommended)

-You need to set the API Key temporarily in your terminal session before running the script.
+You need to set the API Key temporarily in your terminal session before running the script (or ensure it's in your `.env` file).

 **Windows (PowerShell):**